-This course will focus on the development of literacy and language skills from birth to age eight.
-The student will plan and prepare developmentally appropriate language and literacy activities.
+This course focuses on the development of literacy and language skills from birth to age eight, including typical/atypical and dual/multiple language learners.

 ECED 1220 PRE-PRACTICA SEMINAR (1)

 This course is designed to provide an orientation to practicum experiences in the early childhood education program.
 Students will review the process for setting up a practicum, forms used during practicum, understand child care licensing requirements for their state, and have their names cleared through appropriate background checks.
 Students will understand practicum expectations and responsibilities, methods of evaluation, and the importance of professionalism in the workplace.